litnomad/admin-dashboard/README.md

-# admin-dashboard
+# admin dashboard design

-Admin Dashboard Design

 Built based on an application of CSS knowledge to create a structured and responsive layout based on a dashboard example.

 Design is CSS grid based.

+# Theme:
-Theme: Basic pink and green
+Basic pink and green

+# Features:
-Features: A header, sidebar navigation, and boxed contents.
+A header, sidebar navigation, and boxed contents.

 See results here.